1920–21 Massachusetts Agricultural Aggies men's ice hockey season: Season

 The season began with the school building a new rink near Alumni Field which was supposed to have more consistent ice and cut down on the number of games lost to the weather.
 The veteran team, led by Justin "Jerry" McCarthy, was expected to compete against some of the best teams in college hockey.

 After returning from the winter break, the team opened with an exhibition game against the Springfield Hockey Club to help get them into shape for the season.
 The first official game happened a few days later when they met cross-town rival Amherst and won a narrow victory.
 Though the score was close, MAC carried the balance of play and allowed just 7 shots from the Lord Jeffs.
 New entry Harold Poole was integral in keeping Phil Newell's crease clear all night and even managed to open the scoring.
 A few days later the team travelled up to New Hampshire to take on Dartmouth.
 The two fought a mostly even battle in the first with coach/rover Sonny Mansell leading the charge but it was the greens who ended the first half on top by a pair.
 Both squads increased the pace of play in the second half but a pair of quick goals saw the score tied by the efforts of the Aggies' offense.
 A fast overtime saw both teams get their chances before the Dartmouth captain, Rothchild, netted the winning goal, in the second 5-minute period.

-The next game saw the Aggies take on the best team in the nation when they faced off against Harvard.
-The Crimson were already well on their way to winning another championship but Mansell's men were undaunted.
-In possibly their best and fastest game of the year, nearly every player was an equal to their Harvard counterpart but the Aggies could not overcome the conditioning of the Crimson skaters.
-Harvard scored twice in the third to take the match but the Aggies had still proven themselves as a worthy opponent.
+The next game saw the Aggies take on the best team in the nation as they faced Harvard.
+The Crimson were already well on their way to winning another championship, but Mansell's men were undaunted.
+In what was possibly their best and fastest game of the year, nearly every player matched their Harvard counterpart, but the Aggies could not overcome the superior conditioning of the Crimson skaters.
+Harvard scored twice in the third period to win the match, but the Aggies had nevertheless proven themselves to be worthy opponents.